harveyico/scope_sql_counter/README.md

   }
 end

-# Yuck, it's dirty?
+# But.. it doesn't look good?
 Then do it like this:

 class User < ActiveRecord::Base
  scope_sql_counter :with_blog_count, :blogs